kyanite-lang/kyanite/README.md

 # Kyanite
-Kyanite is a small passion-project programming language.
-Intended to be simple to use, light-weight and dynamically typed, it's perfect for small embedded uses (like Lua) or other slightly bigger projects which can make good use of its simple object oriented style and built-in event system.
+Kyanite is a small passion-project programming language intended to be light-weight and simple to use.

 See [Syntax](SYNTAX.md) for a detailed breakdown of Kyanite's syntax, with some examples.